-The Federal Cultural Foundation is funding projects by the Kunstsammlung Nordrhein-Westfalen in Düsseldorf, the Nationalgalerie, Staatliche Museen zu Berlin and the MMK Frankfurt, which examine the history of modern art from a global perspective.
+The Federal Cultural Foundation is funding projects by the Kunstsammlung Nordrhein-Westfalen in Düsseldorf, the Nationalgalerie, Staatliche Museen zu Berlin, the MMK Frankfurt and the Lenbachhaus Munich, which examine the history of modern art from a global perspective.
 The purpose is not so much to reveal the shortcomings of the past, but rather to develop a new and complex profile of the respective collections and present a view of what the future of the museums might look like.
 The results of over three years of work and research will culminate in new presentations of the collections starting in 2017 and will include the museums’ permanent and special exhibition areas to an equal degree.
-All three projects will highlight their respective collections, on the basis of which they will seek opportunities to incorporate non-Western artistic production.
+All four projects will highlight their respective collections, on the basis of which they will seek opportunities to incorporate non-Western artistic production.

-Nationalgalerie, Staatliche Museen zu Berlin - Global Resonances
+Nationalgalerie, Staatliche Museen zu Berlin - Hello World.
+Revising a Collection